datadvance/DjangoChannelsGraphqlWs/README.md

 ### Subscription activation confirmation

 The original Apollo's protocol does not allow client to know when a subscription activates.
-This inevitable leads to the race conditions on the client side.
+This inevitably leads to the race conditions on the client side.
 Sometimes it is not that crucial, but there are cases when this leads to serious issues.
 [Here is the discussion](https://github.com/apollographql/subscriptions-transport-ws/issues/451) in the [`subscriptions-transport-ws`](https://github.com/apollographql/subscriptions-transport-ws)